thiagobarrado99/teste-montink/README.md

 php artisan storage:link
 ```

-3. Adjust the `.env` file to match your local environment
+3. Adjust the `.env` file to match your local environment database credentials

 ---